fermitools/kcron/README.md

 Kerberos administrator will first create principal `username/cron/host.domain@REALM` and provide initial password to the requestor.
 The requestor can then run kcroninit utility to create the keytab.

-When your user/job/daemon requires a Kerberos ticket, the Kerberos libraries will automatically import the ticket.
+When your user/job/daemon requires a Kerberos ticket but does not have one, the Kerberos libraries will automatically import the ticket.
 The identity is selected based on either `~/.k5identity` or slot 1 from your kcron keytab (in `/var/kerberos/krb5/user/${EUID}/client.keytab`).

 Runtime usage is automatic if you do not have a valid Kerberos ticket.